-1. The Planning and Information Section collects, evaluates, disseminates and displays information to establish and maintain situational awareness.
+1. The Planning and Information Section collects, evaluates, disseminates, and displays information to establish and maintain situational awareness.
 The section maintains documentation related to the incident, conducts planning meetings, prepares the SEOC Incident Action Plan (IAP), daily situation reports (SitReps), and other products that support senior level decision making.
 Duties also include the collection and analysis of damage assessment information and the initial planning for the transition to the recovery phase.

-- 2. The section is led by a Planning and Information Section Chief who reports to the HI-EMA Administrator.

-- 3. The Planning and Information Section Chief may appoint a deputy and subdivide the section units to maintain an effective span of control.

-- 4. Smaller incidents many not require additional levels of organization, in which case management of all functions is retained by the Planning and Information Section Chief.

-- When fully activated, the Planning and Information Section consists of the following units, each headed by a Unit Leader.
+- 2. The section is led by a Planning and Information Section Chief who reports to the SEOC Manager and the HI-EMA Administrator. - 3.
+The Planning and Information Section Chief may appoint a deputy and subdivide the section units to maintain an effective span of control. - 4.
+Smaller incidents may not require additional levels of organization, in which case management of all functions is retained by the Planning and Information Section Chief. - 5.
+When fully activated, the Planning and Information Section consists of the following units, each headed by a Unit Leader.

-- a.
-SITUATIONAL AWARENESS
+a.
+SITUATIONAL

-UNIT: Gathers, verifies and
+AWARENESS UNIT:

-disseminates situational

-awareness information via

-information displays, situation

-reports and WebEOC.
-This unit

-also helps maintain situational

-awareness of the activities of

-affected counties and state

-agencies though personnel
+Gathers, verifies, and disseminates situational awareness information via information displays, situation reports and WebEOC.
+This unit also helps maintain situational awareness of the activities of affected counties and state agencies though personnel assigned to State Agency/County Desks.
+EMOs report into SESF #5 through the State